Why certain Tannaka groups attached to abelian varieties are almost connected: Introduction

 \section{Introduction}

-Let $k$ denote an algebraically closed field which either is the field $\C$ of complex numbers or the algebraic closure of a finite field $\kappa$.
-Let $Y$ be a smooth projective variety over $k$.
-Once we have fixed a point on $Y$ we have the Albanese mapping with the induced mappings $f_i: S^i(Y) \to Alb(Y)$ from the symmetric powers of $Y$ to the Albanese variety.
-The images are algebraic subvarieties in $Alb(Y)$, since the Albanese mapping is a proper morphism.
-In the simplest case, where $Y$ is a curve, the study of the images of these maps leeds to the well known Brill-Noether theory.
+Let $k$ be an algebraically closed field, where we assume that $k$ is either the field $\C$ of complex numbers or the algebraic closure of a finite field $\kappa$.
+For a smooth projective variety $Y$ over $k$ and a $k$-valued point $y_0$ of $Y$ let be the Albanese mapping, normalized such that $f(y_0)=0$.
+The Albanese mapping $f$ and also the induced morphisms $f_i: S^i(Y) \to Alb(Y)$ from the symmetric powers $S^i(Y)$ of $Y$ are proper morphisms, so their images $W_i(Y)$ are closed subvarieties of $Alb(Y)$.
+In the simplest case of curves $Y$ their study leads to Brill-Noether theory.
+For curves $Y$ these images ($i$ copies) allow to recover many interesting properties of the curve $Y$ and its line bundles.
+For higher dimensional varieties $Y$ the extended Albanese mappings $f_i$ are not understood and there may be no analog of Brill-Noether theory, in particular if $i \cdot \dim(Y)$ rapidly exeeds $\dim(Alb(Y))$.
+Already for surfaces these questions are mostly unexplored.

-For higher dimensional varieties $Y$ the Albanese mappings $f_i$ are hardly understood and analogs of Brill-Noether theory usually brake down, if the degree $i$ becomes larger than $\dim(Alb(Y))/\dim(Y)$.
-Already for surfaces this is unexplored.
-From the point of view of classical Brill-Noether theory the images of the $f_i$, which are the sums ($i$ copies) suffice to recover many of the interesting properties of the curve $Y$ and its line bundles.
-For higher dimensional varieties $Y$ this is most likely not the case.

-We therefore propose the following more sophisticated concept to replace and extend certain aspects of the \lq{classical}\rq\ approach of Brill-Noether: